darshandhakal48/password-manager/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a Pull Request.

-For any inquiries or support, please contact [Darshan Dhakal](mailto:diligentdexterity@gmail.com).

 ---